Haimi148/Module1_DAE/what_do_you_know/Readme.md

-What Do I know?
+Where am I going?

-Hello!
-I am an 18-year-old high school student.
-My passion lies in computer science and I am considering making it my major.
-I am eager to learn more about this field and what it has to offer.
-I believe that a degree in computer science will provide me with the skills and knowledge necessary for a successful career.
-I am excited about the future possibilities and can't wait to see what I can accomplish!
+As an 18-year-old high school student with a passion for computer science, I have a strong understanding of basic computer concepts and programming skills.
+Through my coursework, I have developed a solid foundation in mathematics and science, which are essential for success in this field.
+I stay up to date on current trends and technologies, and am always eager to put my skills to the test in order to solve problems and create innovative solutions.
+I am confident that my background and interests position me well for a successful future in computer science.

 Current Path: /Users/student/Project1/what_do_you_know
 Next Path: /Users/student/Project1/where_are_you_going